clarehsu390/Frenzy/docs/README.md

  Unlike traditional word search, users will be able to:
  1) Select letters that are adjacent on a multidirectional mouse gesture.
- 2) Find words that
+ 2) Find words and check them against a dictionary.
- 3) Every time a word is selected, new letters will replace those selected.y
+ 3) Every time a word is selected, new letters will replace those selected.

  More features will be outlined in detail in the **Functionality & MVP** and **Bonus Features** sections.